GenieFramework/GenieFrameworkDocs/content/1.docs/4.examples/2.reactive-ui/live-style-changes.md

 ---
-title: Live style style changes
+title: Live style changes
 description: Change the style of an element on the fly.
 ---

-## Keypress detection
+## Live style changes

 **Change the style of an element on the fly.**
 The `style` attribute must be bound to a reactive variable, where all the styling information is stored.
 Editing this variable will change the style in the browser.